 How will I be assessed?

-Assessment will be varied and devised by teachers to best meet the needs of students and the course.
-There are no formal examinations and most units are likely to be assessed via coursework.
-Coursework assessments are likely to include essays, reports, presentations, professional meetings, research, reflections, group activities as well as undertaking a Dissertation which includes a Research Proposal and Ethics submission.
-Further to this, students will need to demonstrate a minimum of 188 hours of appropriate ‘work experience’ over the course of the academic year.
+There are no formal examinations and most modules are likely to be assessed via a variety of coursework methods.
+Coursework assessments are likely to include essays, reports, presentations, professional meetings, research and reflections and group activities as well as undertaking a Dissertation which includes a Research Proposal and Ethics submission.

 What can I do next?

 The skills developed through the course are transferable into a range of employment scenarios and students will be given support in aiding smooth progression into employment.
-The degree also nicely places students who wish to progress onto further and higher study at MA or MSc level or PGCE qualifications in an appropriate area.
+The degree also nicely-places students who wish to progress onto further and higher study at MA/MSc level or PGCE qualifications in an appropriate area.

 How do I apply?